(909) 590-5951

 • Coordinating with the HOA’s trustee and/or legal counsel when necessary.

 Managing Agents must be thoroughly knowledgeable about the HOA’s CC&Rs (covenants, conditions, and restrictions).
-The management company is responsible for implementing its policies and guidelines approved by the Board of Directors.
+The management company is responsible for implementing its policies and guidelines, which are approved by the Board of Directors.
 The purpose is to ensure all residents comply with their CC&R and rules and regulations.

 When decisions are made by the Board of Directors, a management company is responsible for ensuring all community members comply and adhere to the board’s decision.